ASA offers support and sympathy to those affected by hurricanes and other natural disasters

 Emergency Preparedness for Anesthesiologists (PDF)

 Section on Emergency Preparedness from the perspective of an anesthesiology department.
-The entire manual is also available here.
+The entire Guide to Anesthesia Department Administration is also available.

 O.R.
 Mass Casualty Checklist (PDF)